 - Please Share only operates in the channel(s) where it has been installed.
 While within the web application, administrators can switch the channel or add additional channels, but the scope of our app is limited to those channels – not a company’s entire workspace.

 - The only time that Please Share interacts with an individual Slack user is instant when a user takes an action to share a post, sign into his or her social media accounts, or requests help.
 In other words, Please Share only responds to explicit requests when they are initiated by an individual – and only in that instant.

 For more information on the Slack APIs used by Please Share, click here.

 Should you have any questions or concerns about these permissions, feel free to send an email to firstname.lastname@example.org (not com).

 One more thing: You may have noticed that we request access to your view company’s customer emojis.
-This enables your team, should they decide to do so, to replace the words Twitter, Facebook and LinkedIn – in the the “post” or “share” buttons – with social media icons.
+This enables your team, should they decide to do so, to replace the words Twitter, Facebook, and LinkedIn – in the “post” or “share” buttons – with social media icons.
 The API only gives us view rights to emojis.